 The physical therapist assesses plans, organizes, and participates in rehabilitative programs that improve mobility, relieve pain, increase strength, and decrease or prevent deformity of patients suffering from disease or injury.
-Through the use of physical and functional assessments, level of dysfunction is identified; plan of care is determined and documented.
-Implements care plan through the use of manual exercise to increase strength, decrease deformity or prevent deformity, use of physical agents, massage or traction to assist in pain relief.
+Using physical and functional assessments, level of dysfunction is identified; plan of care is determined and documented.
+Implements care plan using manual exercise to increase strength, decrease deformity or prevent deformity, use of physical agents, massage or traction to assist in pain relief.
 The PT educates the patient and caregivers in treatment and care to be continued at home.
 Monitors and evaluates outcomes related to the assessment.
 Confers with patient, medical practitioners and appropriate others to plan, implement and assess the intervention program.
 The staff PT independently manages his/her own patient caseload; provides services as part of an interdisciplinary team, and plans, implements and evaluates patient programs.
 The staff physical therapist adheres to principles of evidence-based practice in daily decision-making and abides by the State Practice Act and the APTA Code of Ethics.
-Also follows policies and procedures to ensure compliance with Joint Commission (TJC), and other regulatory agencies.
+Also, follows policies and procedures to ensure compliance with Joint Commission (TJC), and other regulatory agencies.
 The PT works under general supervision and is responsible for various shifts.
 This person may also be subject to work over 40 hours per week and callback hours may be required.
-Typically in a hospital setting, the RN may also be required to remain on campus immediately before, during, and after severe weather or disasters.
+Typically, in a hospital setting, the RN may also be required to remain on campus immediately before, during, and after severe weather or disasters.

 What Does a Physical Therapist Do?

 - Reviews physician’s referral and patient’s medical records to help determine diagnosis and physical therapy treatment required.